National Science Foundation (NSF)

 Solicitation Type

-While NSF currently allows more than one concept outline to be submitted by an institution, UArizona may ultimately only submit one full proposal.
-Therefore, due to the complexity and scope of this program, RII is Institutionally Coordinating the submission of Concept Outlines to NSF, as well as the full proposal once NSF's invitations have been sent out.
+While NSF allowed more than one concept outline to be submitted by an institution, UArizona may ultimately only submit one full proposal.
+Therefore, due to the complexity and scope of this program, RII is Institutionally Coordinating the submission of Concept Outlines to NSF, as well as the invited full proposal.

 Full sponsor guidelines